felangel/bloc/docs/flutterangulargithubsearch.md

 ### Search Bar

-> `SearchBar` is also going to be a `StatefulWidget` because it will need to maintain its own `TextController` so that we can keep track of what a user has entered as input.
+> `_SearchBar` is also going to be a `StatefulWidget` because it will need to maintain its own `TextEditingController` so that we can keep track of what a user has entered as input.

 [search_form.dart](_snippets/flutter_angular_github_search/flutter/search_bar.dart.md ':include')